 The programme of IPM is a mixture of panel topics and Production Notes sessions, which showcase new ideas and innovations in short-format presentations.
-A delegate pass to IPM includes a five-star buffet lunch, access to all conference sessions, tea & coffee breaks, an IPM conference guide with full delegate information, and entry to the IPM Closing Drinks party.
+A delegate pass to IPM includes a five-star buffet lunch, which this year has been kindly sponsored by our friends at Drone Seeker, access to all conference sessions, tea & coffee breaks, an IPM conference guide with full delegate information, and entry to the IPM Closing Drinks party.

 Each edition of IPM is hosted by a renowned figure from the production world.
 Previous hosts have included Dan Craig, Lee Charteris, Bryan Grant, Keith Wood, John Probyn and Carl AH Martin.
 Details of IPM 12's day host will be published here soon.

 To be kept in the loop about everything IPM, you can sign-up to our mailing list here.
 You will receive up to eight emails per annum, and can unsubscribe at any time.

 IPM 12 lunch sponsor:

 The IPM agenda consists of four main panel topics and a series of Production Notes.
 The IPM 12 agenda, compiled using both feedback from previous IPM delegates, and the IPM Advisory Group (an invited group of figures who kindly give their time to ensure the IPM agenda is as relevant as possible), will be published below as and when agenda items are confirmed.

 The first confirmed panels are...